jmramirez1204/quantum-computing/README.md

 # quantum-computing
-Algorithms developed during a corse on quantum computation
+Some classic algorithms developed during a corse on quantum computation.